Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 Ancient inscriptions are often incomplete due to damage, leaving archaeologists with missing words, broken sentences, and uncertain interpretations.
 Reconstructing these fragments is often a time-consuming and inefficient process that requires high expertise.
 AI Archaeologist was developed to assist in this process.
-Given a fragmented ancient Akkadian text, the system generates possible reconstructions using an ensemble of ByT5 models, and then refines these predictions using lexical matching, translation memory, and semantic analysis.
+This system analyzes incomplete texts and generates possible reconstructions while providing confidence scores, supporting evidence, and graph-based representations of the relationships within the text.
-One of our main goals was to make the system explainable.
-Rather than only generating a reconstructed text, the model also provides confidence scores, supporting evidence, and graph-based representations to help users understand the process of reaching the final prediction.
+Our main goal was to make the system explainable.
+Rather than only generating a reconstructed text, AI Archaeologist helps users understand the evidence behind each prediction and how different historical and linguistic relationships contribute to the final reconstruction.

 Our Solution:
 We designed a reconstruction pipeline where each element contributes to improving the final prediction.